-First, all the SCIENCE frames in the sof are listed and given an identification number.
-The table then has columns corresponding to each IFU and rows corresponding to each exposure.
-For each exposure, the tag is shown (O/S/R for object/sky/reference) and underneath each object or reference tag is the identification of the exposure from which the corresponding sky is taken.
+In the first section of the first table, all the SCIENCE frames in the sof are listed and given an identification number.

+In the second section of the first table, columns correspond to the 24 IFUs, and rows correspond to each exposure indexed in the first table.
+For each IFU in each exposure, the tag is shown (O/S/R for object/sky/reference) and underneath each object or reference tag is the identification of the exposure from which the corresponding sky is taken.
+Under each sky tag is simply a dot.